 In addition, Demo Finland also supports multi-party co-operation of female politicians, so they can better advocate for issues important to them.
 Multi-party dialogue forums have been set up and operate on the national as well as the local levels and provide a safe space for the female politicians to co-operate across party lines.

 In August 2020, Demo Finland started a new two-year project, which is implemented by the Zambia National Women’s Lobby and Disability Rights Watch.
-The main objective of the project is to strengthen the inclusive multi-party system and in particular the equal opportunities for persons with disabilities (PwD) in politics.
-The project activities focus on building the capacities of political parties on disability inclusive measures and support political parties in developing strategies, guidelines and/or action plans which better reflect the inclusion of PwDs.
+The main objective of the project is to strengthen the inclusive multi-party system and in particular the equal opportunities for persons with disabilities (PWDs) in politics.
+The project activities focus on building the capacities of political parties on disability inclusive measures and support political parties in developing strategies, guidelines and/or action plans which better reflect the inclusion of PWDs.
 One of the training programs within the project enhances the political participation of persons with disabilities in the coming elections 2021.
-Besides the training and advocacy activities, the creation of a ‘PwDs in politics network’ is supported.
-The network will offer an opportunity for PwDs to share experiences, build a stronger movement and raise jointly identified issues of common interest in politics, across party lines.
+Besides the training and advocacy activities, the creation of a ‘PWDs in politics network’ is supported.
+The network will offer an opportunity for PWDs to share experiences, build a stronger movement and raise jointly identified issues of common interest in politics, across party lines.
 The project also supports inter-party cooperation and peer learning in relation to disability inclusion.